Clyde in Contra Costa County, California — The American West (Pacific Coastal)

 Thanks to the people of Clyde, Troop 370, Orchard Supply Hardware, The Furniture Guy, Bay Irrigation, Moraga Garden Center, Tosco, Automatic Rain, El Monte Auto Service, Wacker Family, Cousins Lock and Engraving, U.S.S.
 Posco Industries, Tib's Construction, Industrial Lumber, Friends and Family.

 Location.
 38° 1.369′ N, 122° 1.71′ W. Marker is in Clyde, California, in Contra Costa County.
 Marker is at the intersection of Sussex Street and Port Chicago Highway, on the right when traveling north on Sussex Street.
 Touch for map.
 Marker is in this post office area: Concord CA 94520, United States of America.
+Touch for directions.

 Regarding The Only Train Stop in Clyde.
 What makes Clyde unique, or at least unusual, is that it started as a planned company town, designed in 1917 by Bernard Maybeck for the Pacific Coast Shipbuilding Company.
 According to the US Census, in 2000 Clyde had a population of 694 persons.